zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 Even if the example is quite dumb, you've get the point.

-Now, imagine that you can draw a graph with the minimal complexity of a project on the abscissa and the time required to complete a project with each methodology on the ordinate.
+Now, imagine that you can draw a graph with the minimal complexity of a project on the abscissa and the time required to complete the project with each methodology on the ordinate.

-Each methodology would draw different curves (and such curves would change together from team to team).The lower is the curve, the cheaper is the development.
+Each methodology would draw different curves (and such curves would change together from team to team).
+The lower is the curve, the cheaper is the development.
 In our story, each methodology requires higher skill from the previous one.